rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 If you still have time, spend time exploring the www.luis.ai site.
 Select "Prebuilt domains" and see [what is already available for you](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-prebuilt-domains).
-You can also review some of the [other features](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-feature), and check out the [BotBuilder-tools](https://github.com/Microsoft/botbuilder-tools) for creating LUIS models, managing LUIS models, simulating conversations, and more.
+You can also review some of the [other features](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-feature) and [patterns](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-patterns)
+, and check out the [BotBuilder-tools](https://github.com/Microsoft/botbuilder-tools) for creating LUIS models, managing LUIS models, simulating conversations, and more.
 Later, you may also be interested in [another course that includes how to design LUIS schema](https://aka.ms/daaia).

 Back to [README](./0_README.md)